liuchengxu/vim-clap/README.md

 Plug 'liuchengxu/vim-clap', { 'do': ':Clap install-binary!' }
 ```

-The `do` hook is highly recommended, which can help you get a performant vim-clap easily mostly.
+The `do` hook for installing the extra binary is highly recommended, which can mostly help you get a performant vim-clap easily.
 If that does not work for you, please refer to [INSTALL.md](INSTALL.md) for installing the optional dependencies manually.

 ## Usage